DawnPaladin/blog/_posts/2021-08-18-Hardened-password-vault.md

 <img src="{{'/assets/2021-08-18/banner.png' | absolute_url }}" alt="KeePassXC browser extension banner" />

 KeePassXC shows this banner when it detects that you're trying to create or update a password.
 Unfortunately this detection is not perfect; if KeePassXC misses a password, you'll need to open the app and add it there (see below).
-(This is why we clicked "Copy" a minute ago--if KeePassXC neglected to capture the password and we didn't have it on our clipboard, we'd need to go through the site's password-reset process.
+(This is why we clicked "Copy" a minute ago -- if KeePassXC neglected to capture the password and we didn't have it on our clipboard, we'd need to go through the site's password-reset process.
 Instead we can just open KeePassXC, click "New", and paste the password in from our clipboard.)

 Since the banner showed up, all we have to do is click the green "New" button and we're done.
 KeePassXC automatically creates a new entry in our password vault with everything filled out.
 (If you're changing a password for a site KeePass already knows about, click "Update" instead of "New".)